Library Fundraising Ideas for Schools & Public Libraries

 Wine Tasting Events

 Your committee will need at least one wine connoisseur to be your wine expert and assist with bringing in others in the wine industry.
-Ideally, the wine connoisseur is also connected to wine merchants, vineyards, sommeliers, restaurants or wine bars in your area.
-Read more on how to organize a wine tasting fundraiser for your library.
+Ideally, the wine connoisseur is also connected to wine merchants, vineyards, sommeliers, restaurants, or wine bars in your area.
+Read more on how to organize a wine-tasting fundraiser for your library.

-Walk-a-thons and Fun Runs
+Walkathons and Fun Runs for the Library

-Walk-a-thons and Fun Runs work well for almost any type of non-profit or school fundraiser, and libraries are no exception.
-As parents and educators, we are interested in teaching children about how physical activity and a healthy lifestyle can contribute to overall self-esteem, productivity, and enjoyment of life.
-In our society today there is a tendency for children to make unhealthy choices… eating fast-food, playing video games, and not getting enough exercise.
-For that reason, we encourage educators and parents to continue to look for opportunities that send the message of the importance of building an overall healthy lifestyle and hosting a Walk-a-thon or Fun Run as a library fundraising event does just that.
-Read more information about how to organize a walk-a-thon here.
+Walk-a-thons and Fun Runs work well for almost any type of nonprofit or school fundraiser, and libraries are no exception.
+As parents and educators, we are interested in teaching children how physical activity and a healthy lifestyle can contribute to overall self-esteem, productivity, and enjoyment of life.
+In our society today, there is a tendency for children to make unhealthy choices such as eating fast food, playing video games, and not getting enough exercise.
+For that reason, we encourage educators and parents to continue looking for opportunities that convey the importance of building an overall healthy lifestyle.
+Hosting a walk-a-thon fundraiser as a library fundraising idea does just that!